 - Precision setup of the guitar that will make it a joy to play and maintain forever.
 This includes shaping the guitars nut and saddle to provide the lowest string action possible for your individual playing style.
 Speaking of…..a guitar’s action is a very subjective area.
 It describes (in simple terms) how “easy” the guitar is to play to make the sound you desire from your instrument.
 If a nice expensive guitar from the store is not easy as pie to play, then what is it worth to you?
 I’ll tell you.
 N-o-t-h-i-n-g.
 Save your time from going on a fool’s errand.
 We will make your perfect guitar for the hands you have.
 Yes, in seven work days I can teach you how to build a classical guitar or “crossover” guitar (nylon string guitars that don’t adhere to strict aesthetic orthodoxy of the classical world, which is my specialty).

 The guitar building intensive does not include:

 - The course does not include the final finishing your guitar (such as stain, shellac, French Polish).
 There just simply is not enough time to complete this step.
-It involves too many variables requiring too much waiting, etc. You will go home with a beautiful guitar with a nice oil rub finish that will be beautiful.
+It involves too many variables requiring too much waiting, etc. You will go home with a beautiful guitar with a nice oil rub finish that will be elegant.
 You may choose to French Polish it, varnish, stain, etc. later at home, at your own pace and leisure.

 - This is not a business class.
 I’m happy to share my experiences and setups, my skills and my methods.
 But this class is NOT about how to run a “successful” business.